 Even though it is a 5km trek, you should not take it lightly.
 Here’s why.
 It has a moderate intensity in steepness however it gets a bit tiring while climbing straight.
 The trek will take around 3 to 5 hours to complete.
 The rest depends on your body and stamina.
 And apparently, the best vistas come after the hardest walks up.

-April to May and from October to November are the best months to plan your trek as the possibilities of rain or snow are less and the weather is quite pleasant.
+April to May and from October to November are the best months to plan your trek as the possibility of rain or snow is less and the weather is quite pleasant.

 Next for Adventure attractions in Dharamshala is Bhagsunag.
-It is a beautiful village situated at about 7000 feet above the sea level.
+It is a beautiful village situated at about 7000 feet above sea level.
 It has a lot in store for you.
-Check Em out!
+Check Them out!

 Next is the stunning Bhagsu waterfall, which is at a walkable distance from the temple.
 It’s a bit crowded so be prepared for that.
 Also, there’s a cafe named Shiva Cafe near the fall that’s famous for its hippie vibe and amazing food.
 Do visit!
 To all the adventure lovers, don’t miss this fall otherwise you’ll miss all the major fun.